yahmlevi/Artemis/README.md

 1. clone repo.

-2. run 'docker-compose up -d' when you are in the repo directory.
+2. run 'docker-compose up -d' when in repo dir.

 3. enter into workspace container with 'docker exec -it python-brownie-workspace bash'.